 DAY HIKES FROM THE RIVER

 Unless you’re booked on our Hikers Special trips or a trip with a hike in or out of the canyon, most hikes on your Grand Canyon Whitewater trip won’t be more than about one to two miles round trip.
-Some may be shorter like Blacktail Slot Canyon, and others may be longer like The Patio above Deer Creek Falls.
+Some may be shorter like Blacktail Slot Canyon, and others may be longer like the patio above Deer Creek Falls.
 If you are on one of our Hikers Special trips, you can expect some longer and tougher day hikes.
 Your guides will give you an overview of the length, difficulty, appropriate footwear and amount of water to bring on these day hikes.
-All side hikes will have a guide leading the group.
+Most side hikes will have a guide leading the group.
 They often carry extra water, a first aid kit, and snacks. *NOTE* GCW guides give a description of each hike based on an average physical ability before you set out for your adventure, but they cannot determine exact difficulty for each person.
 Please make sure you assess your ability and communicate with the guides if you have any concerns or questions about a particular hike.
 Remember, you do have the option to remain at the rafts or beach rather than going on any day hike.
+Further, as most day hikes are ‘out and back’ you can choose to turn around at any point and head back to the rafts.
+If you choose this option, you’ll be hiking back to the rafts on your own unless the group catches up to you upon their return.

 If your guide describes your upcoming side hike as “scrambly” you’ll most likely need your hands for climbing up or over large rocks.
 Climbing gear is not necessary but keeping your hands free to help you maneuver is beneficial.
 Hikes from the river can be tough, but well worth it.
 Please don’t be shy to offer or ask for a helping hand.